A California road trip is at the top of the bucket list for most visitors to the state. And no wonder!

 With miles of golden sand beaches, vibrant neighborhoods, and a plethora of must-visit sights and attractions, San Diego is a great year-round destination for all types of travelers.

-Visit the Cabrillo National Monument, where you can hike, go tidepooling, and view Ballast Point, where Cabrillo’s ship landed in September 1542.
+Visit Cabrillo National Monument, where you can hike, go tidepooling, and view Ballast Point, where Cabrillo’s ship landed in September 1542.
 It was the first European expedition to land in California.
+For more history, head to Mission San Diego de Alcala, the first Spanish mission built in California.

 The Maritime Museum of San Diego is home to the Star of India, a 19th century merchant sailing ship.
 Or visit the USS Midway, a 20th century American aircraft carrier and now a museum.
 Do a harbor cruise and stroll Seaport Village.
 Catch some rays at the gorgeous Coronado Beach.